sgrieve/GEG6230/assessment_1/assessment_1.md

 - Contact: Stuart Grieve (s.grieve@qmul.ac.uk)
 - Credit: 50% module mark (7.5 credits)
-- Page limit: 1 A3 page
+- Page limit: 1 A3 page + 500 words
 - Deadline: 2pm TBD, via QMplus

 You are working as a GIS analyst and have been instructed by your client to assist in the identification of suitable hydro power sites across the Lake District.
-A number of candidate catchments have been proposed but the client does not understand the data about each catchment as they have never done a GIS course.
+A number of candidate catchments have been proposed, but the client does not understand the data about each catchment as they have never done a GIS course. **You must ensure that the final visualisation is understandable to someone with no geography or GIS background.**

-Create a one page visualisation, highlighting **some** of the information provided by the client in a more accessible manner. **Your final visualisation should include 2 maps and 2 graphs.**

 There are 4 catchments, each with a unique number: `75001, 75004, 75006, 75007`